MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/test/publish-test-results.md

 ## Check prerequisites

-If you are using windows self hosted agent, Make sure your machine has these prerequisites:
+If you are using a windows self-hosted agent, ensure your machine has the following prerequisite:

 - [.NET Framework](https://docs.microsoft.com/dotnet/framework/install/) 4.6.2 or higher

 <a name="demands"></a>